Jeff FineAssociate Professor of Political Science

 American National Government

 ProfileI am an Associate Professor in the Political Science Department.
 I teach courses in American politics and research methods, including courses on the U.S. Congress and elections.
 My primary expertise is in American political institutions, with a particular focus on the U.S. Congress.
 I am the author of articles appearing in Journal of Politics, Political Research Quarterly, Social Science Quarterly, Political Behavior, Presidential Studies Quarterly, and American Review of Politics.
-I have received two university-wide awards: the Frank A. Burtner Award for Excellence in Advising and the Douglas W. Bradbury Award for outstanding contributions to the Calhoun Honors College.
+I have earned one national award: the Craig L. Brians Award for Excellence in Undergraduate Research Mentorship (awarded by the Political Science Education section of the American Political Science Association).
+I have also received two university-wide awards: the Frank A. Burtner Award for Excellence in Advising and the Douglas W. Bradbury Award for outstanding contributions to the Calhoun Honors College.
 In 2013-14, I served as a Congressional Fellow through the American Political Science Association, where I worked on the staff of a United States Senator.

 My research focuses on the interaction between the U.S. Congress and other political actors.
 I also examine how Congress interacts with the public, including studies of representation, voter turnout, and the use of social media in elections.

 LinksAPSA Congressional Fellowship Program